Symmetry fractionalization in the gauge mean-field theory of quantum spin ice: Conventions

 The magnetically active ions in spin ice form a pyrochlore lattice, an FCC Bravais lattice with four sublattices shaping into a network of corner-sharing tetrahedra as illustrated in Fig.~\ref{fig:pyrochlore lattice}(a).
 To identify the position of a unit cell on the pyrochlore lattice, we introduce the \emph{global cartesian coordinates} (GCC), which are the standard frame coordinates of the FCC cube with edge length set to unity, and the following three basis vectors (as expressed in the GCC and illustrated in Fig.~\ref{fig:pyrochlore lattice}(b)-(c))

 For later convenience, we also introduce $\hat{\mathbf{e}}_0 = \left( 0,0,0 \right)$.

-The lattice dual to the pyrochlore lattice is the diamond lattice.
-This dual lattice is an FCC Bravais lattice with two sublattices positioned at the center of the up and down pointing tetrahedra, as shown in Fig.~\ref{fig:pyrochlore lattice}(b).
-The initial pyrochlore lattice sites are at the center of the bonds on this dual diamond lattice.
+The diamond lattice is premedial to the pyrochlore lattice \cite{henley2010coulomb}.
+It is often colloquially referred to as the dual diamond lattice.
+To be rigorous, we shall hereafter refer to it as the parent diamond lattice.
+This parent lattice is an FCC Bravais lattice with two sublattices positioned at the center of the up and down pointing tetrahedra, as shown in Fig.~\ref{fig:pyrochlore lattice}(b).
+The initial pyrochlore lattice sites are at the center of the bonds on the diamond lattice.
 Each down tetrahedron (see Fig.~\ref{fig:pyrochlore lattice}(a) for definition) is connected to four nearest-neighbor up tetrahedra by

 Each up tetrahedron is connected to four down tetrahedra by the opposite vectors.
-To label the position of the sites on this dual diamond lattice, we introduce the \emph{sublattice indexed diamond coordinates} (SIDC), where the unit cell is identified by a linear combination of the three basis vectors in Eq.~\eqref{eq: basis for SIPC expressed in GCC}.
+To label the position of the sites on this parent diamond lattice, we introduce the \emph{sublattice indexed diamond coordinates} (SIDC), where the unit cell is identified by a linear combination of the three basis vectors in Eq.~\eqref{eq: basis for SIPC expressed in GCC}.
 The two sublattices are defined by the sublattice displacement vectors $-\eta_{\alpha} \mathbf{b}_0/2$, where $\eta_{A}=1$ and $\eta_{B}=-1$ with $\alpha$ labeling the sublattice, and $A$ ($B$) stands for down (up).
 This coordinate system is related to the GCC by

 Finally, spins at every site are defined in a sublattice-dependent \emph{local frame}.
 The local basis on each pyrochlore sublattice is defined in Appendix~\ref{appendix sec: Local coordinates and generic model}.